-Rainlily

-Rainlilies often flower immediately following a downpour.
-Two species occur in our region.
+Rainlily Rainlilies often flower immediately following a downpour.
+Two similar species occur in our region.
 Both have shiny green grasslike leaves and white trumpet-shaped flowers.
 One species grows along the margins of moist roadside ditches, the other mostly in shady hardwood forests.
-They are very similar.